 Further, the proposed development directly promotes Housing Goal 2, which calls for ensuring the availability of housing that is affordable.
 The new Plan created a recommendation and goal to increase the supply of affordable units by advocating for new residential uses to be considered on land currently used for Social and Civic Network purposes.
 The Property is such a place type.
-Specifically, Action Item H2.1.4 urges the provision of "alternative means of accommodating new dedicated affordable housing units, such as . . . supporting or partnering with private, non-profit, or faith-based organizations . . . ."
-The type of development being proposed by FPC and Habitat NOVA implements the call to action of H2.1.4, because it constitutes an alternative means of building new dedicated affordable units through a pioneering partnership among private, non-profit, and faith-based organizations.
+Specifically, Action Item H2.1.4 urges the provision of "alternative means of accommodating new dedicated affordable housing units, such as . . . supporting or partnering with private, non-profit, or faith-based organizations" The type of development being proposed by FPC and Habitat NOVA implements the call to action of H2.1.4, because it constitutes an alternative means of building new dedicated affordable units through a pioneering partnership among private, non-profit, and faith-based organizations.
+It should be noted that while this application is consistent with the City's Affordable Dwelling Unit (ADU) policy of promoting more affordable housing opportunities because by providing 10 townhomes affordable for purchase and rent by households whose income is 70% or less of the AMI in the Washington region , the application is not subject to Section 3.9 of the Zoning Ordinance because there are fewer than 30 dwelling units proposed.

 The proposed development also complies with Land Use Strategies Action Item LU1.1.2.
 This project uses the Future Land Use Map, Place Types, and general text from the Comprehensive Plan to guide the development process so that the townhouse community is complementary to surrounding areas.
-In particular, the Plan encourages the modifications to an existing Social and Civic Network site that is in a residential neighborhood "complement the character of the surrounding properties and provide transitional screening where necessary."
-A 15-foot wide area on the eastern border of the Property will be dedicated to a transitional yard, where a 6-foot fence will be erected, and a portion of the 36 proposed shade trees, as well as shrubs, will be planted.
-Another 15-foot transitional yard with similar configuration will be installed on the west end of the Property adjoining the Autumn Woods community, except for a portion of the boundary where a modification is requested adjacent to a parking area.
+In particular, the Plan encourages the modifications to an existing Social and Civic Network site that is in a residential neighborhood to "complement the character of the surrounding properties and provide transitional screening where necessary."
+A 15-foot wide area on the eastern border of the Property will be dedicated to a transitional yard, and a portion of the 36 proposed shade trees, as well as shrubs, will be planted.
+Another 15-foot transitional yard with similar configuration will be installed on the west end of the Property adjoining the Autumn Woods community, except for a portion of the boundary where a modification to 10-feet is requested for the aisleway to the proposed parking area.
 Transitional yards will be provided respectively along the southern and northern borders.
 The combination of the existing trees and proposed landscaping will be able to provide the recommended transitional screening.
 Additionally, the architectural style of the townhouses will be designed to complement the character of the abutting Cameron Glen community.